merkatorgis/docker4gis/docs/postgis.md

 To keep track of the schema version in the database, the utility creates a `__version()` function in each schema, that returns the current version number.

-## Upgrade / dump & restore
+## Dump & Restore

+### Online backup

+To dump a snapshot of a running database:

+`docker container exec appname-postgis dump`

+To restore a database to the state at the time of the start of a dump:

+1. Remove the "old" database volume:
+   1. `docker container rm -f appname-postgis`
+   1. `docker volume rm appname-postgis`
+1. Run the app again - a new, empty database will created, and the latest dump will be restored in it.

+The dump files are created at `${DOCKER_BINDS_DIR}/fileport/${DOCKER_USER}`.
+Once restored, or when a new dump is created, the (old) file names are suffixed with a date-time string.

+### Upgrade

-To move an existing database from one major version of PostgreSQL to another ( e.g. from 10 to 11, from 11 to 12, or from 10 to 12), you'll have to dump and reload the data.
+To move an existing database from one major version of PostgreSQL to another ( e.g. from 10 to 11, from 11 to 12, or from 10 to 12), you'll have to dump and restore the data.
 Same goes for a major PostGIS upgrade (e.g. from 2 to 3).

+Using the `upgrade` command instead of `dump` renders the database read-only before starting the dump, to prevent the loss of any new data during the upgrade
+procedure:

-1. Build the new-version database image.
+1. Build the new-version database image;
-1. Dump the database:
-   1. `docker container exec appname-postgis dump`
+1. Dump the database: `docker container exec appname-postgis upgrade` - the database is now read-only;
 1. Remove the "old" database volume:
    1. `docker container rm -f appname-postgis`
    1. `docker volume rm appname-postgis`
-1. Run the new app version, with the new-version database image.
+1. Run the new app version, with the new-version database image - the dump is restored, and the database is writable again.

-This same procedure can be followed to not actually upgrade, but just dump the database to a backup file that can later be used to restore the database to the state at the time the dump wat started.
-No need to use any new version or image in that case.

-The dump files will be created at `${DOCKER_BINDS_DIR}/fileport/${DOCKER_USER}`.
-Once restored, the file names are suffixed with a date-time string, so that a new dump won't overwrite any existing.